 Method Complaints about Part D prescription drugs - Contact Information TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Hours of operation are the same as above. calls to this harmber are free.
 Hours of operation are the same as above.
-FAX 1-800-956-4288 WRITE CarePlus Health Plans, Inc. Attention: Grievance & Appeals Department 11430 NW 20th Street, Suite 300 Miami, FL 33172 MEDICARE WEBSITE You can submit a complaint about CareFree (HMO) directly to Medicare.
+FAX 1-800-956-4288 WRITE CarePlus Health Plans, Inc. Attention: Grievance & Appeals Department 11430 NW 20th Street, Suite 300 Miami, FL 33172 MEDICARE WEBSITE You can submit a complaint about CareComplete (HMO C-SNP) directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .